Our Most Frequently Asked Questions

 At night, the dogs sleep in a beautiful and comfy country barn.
 The building is climate controlled (radiant in-floor heating, and central air conditioning), and of course has windows, doors, lights, an air filtration and circulation system, and lots of fresh filtered water!

 It is a VERY cushy environment.
 For those dogs who are crate trained and comfortable sleeping that way, we do have crates (kennels).
 The others are divided into groups in various separate (cushy!) rooms.
-The barn is also equipped with a closed circuit audio and video monitoring system, and the owner of the camp lives on the property.
-The property is never left unattended.
+The barn is also equipped with an audio and video monitoring system in each room.

 Yes, always.
 From the moment they wake up, to the moment they go to bed, our staff are with them.
 Each and every dog is given loving and personal attention.

 We have beautiful walking trails that wind through our 100 acre property, and a fresh water lake for swimming.
 These are options you can choose when booking your dog(s) in online.

 If your dog will stay with the pack when we go for trail walks, she can enjoy a walk off leash.
 If your dog tends to wander off, we'll be sure to walk with her on leash.